ray.method#

 • concurrency_group – The name of the concurrency group to use for the actor method.
 By default, the actor is single-threaded and runs all actor tasks on the same thread.
 See Defining Concurrency Groups.

-• tensor_transport – [Experimental] The tensor transport protocol to use for the actor method.
-The valid values are “OBJECT_STORE” (default), “NCCL”, or “GLOO” (case-insensitive). torch.Tensors returned by this task will be sent to other tasks using the specified transport.
-NCCL and GLOO transports require first creating a collective with the involved actors using ray.experimental.collective.create_collective_group.
+• tensor_transport – [Alpha] The tensor transport protocol to use for the actor method.
+The valid values are “OBJECT_STORE” (default), “NCCL”, “GLOO”, or “NIXL” (case-insensitive).
+If a non-object store transport is specified, Ray will store a reference instead of a copy of any torch.Tensors found inside values returned by this task, and the tensors will be sent directly to other tasks using the specified transport.
+NCCL and GLOO transports require first creating a collective with the involved actors using ray.experimental.collective.create_collective_group().
+See Ray Direct Transport (RDT) for more details.